-Fellowships in the Department of Chemistry are offered by the Firestone Tire and Rubber Company and the Goodyear Tire and Rubber Company for the study of the chemistry and technology of rubber.
-These fellowships are open to graduates of standard American colleges and universities and are of the value of \$1,700 per year, with remission of all University fees.
+A fellowship in the Department of Chemistry is offered by the Firestone Tire & Rubber Company for the study of the chemistry and technology of rubber.
+The fellowship is open to graduates of standard American colleges and universities and is in the value of \$1,700 per year with remission of all University fees.